chrisflav/kompass/README.md

 As this repository is also meant to be a base for exchange during development, feel free to contribute ideas in form of edits to this README, issues, landmarks, projects, wiki entries, ...

+# Setup

+## Development server

+1. Install `virtualenv` (with pip3)
+2. Create a new virtualenv with `virtualenv --no-site-packages -p python3.5`
+3. Activate the environment with `source venv/bin/activate`
+4. Install requirements with `pip3 install -r requirements.txt`
+5. Setup a MySQL database called `jdav_db` and create a user that can access this database.
+6. Create a `my.cnf` at `jdav_web/my.cnf` with username and password for the mysql database.
+7. Change working directory to `jdav_web` and execute `python3 manage.py runserver`

+## Deployed version

+- Mostly the same as the development version
+- Check the README on the server for further information.

 # Useful stuff

 ## Reset database for certain app